mezmer420/dashi/README.md

 - Welcome messaging

 - Event and command handlers
-- Error handling to prevent practically all crashes
+- Intensive Error handling
+- Dedicated Anti-crash system to make a crash close to impossible

 ## Dependencies: